 Such misaligned expectations in a marriage can cause resentment.
 Whether both spouses worked and retired simultaneously, or if their retirements are staggered, or if only one spouse worked outside the home, the transition from work to retirement will require a renegotiation of the marital routine.

-How Aging and Health Concerns Affect Marriage
+How Health Concerns Can Affect Marriage

 The end of a marriage, either through divorce or death, can also have ripple effects on other relationships.
 Understanding how these changes may affect your life is an important part of planning ahead.